NeonAngelThreads/DolphinMinecraftBot-Reloaded/PluginDocumentation.md

     }

    ````
+  - You can also refer to the example plugin in folder `/example-plugin/example_plugin` for help, or you can base on this demo plugin as your template to develop your own plugin.
+  - After you package your plugin, put the packaged plugin in folder `/plugins`.

   **1. Deep Understand DolphinAPIs:**
     In above plugin code, at `onEnable()` method, we used `getListeners()` method to get the collection of packet listeners in this plugin.